mkelly133/Flask_PWA_Programming_For_The_Web_Task_Source/README.md

 Validation is important to ensure the app is compliant to [W3 web standards](https://www.w3.org/standards/).
 1. Open your website in Chrome and open developer tools (F12), run a Lighthouse report.
 ![Screen cpature of Chrome Lighthouse report](/README_resources/Chrome_Lighthouse_Report.png "Click F12 and choose Lighthouse on the top menu of your developer tools").
-2. Open your website in Edge and open developer tools (F12), look at teh application report.
+2. Open your website in Edge and open developer tools (F12), look at the application report.
 ![Screen cpature of Chrome Lighthouse report](/README_resources/Edge_Application_Report.png "Click F12 and choose Lighthouse on the top menu of your developer tools").

 ---